SIGSEGV111/rim2vtt/README.md

 This program reads [Rimworld](https://rimworldgame.com) savegame files and [ProgressRenderer](https://github.com/Lanilor/Progress-Renderer) images and converts them into Universal-VTT map files, which in turn can then be imported in many virtual tabletop game systems.

+rim2vtt imports constructed walls and terrain data as well as light sources.

 This has so far only been tested with [FoundryVTT](https://foundryvtt.com/).
 Feel free to test others and report any issues you find.

+## online version

+If you do not have access to a x64 linux machine you can use the [online version](https://vtt.brennecke-it.net/rim2vtt).
+The source code can be found [here](https://github.com/SIGSEGV111/rim2vtt-hosted).

 ## ProgressRenderer